 - hand hygiene involves hand washing or using a hand sanitiser such as an alcohol hand rub whether gloves have been, or are intended to be worn.
-The choice of hand hygiene method may be influenced by patient specific conditions such as caring for patients who have or are suspected of having Clostridium difficile, norovirus or other infections where alcohol gel is not recommended - carry out hand hygiene before putting gloves on, for example, when about to perform an aseptic procedure where there is possible exposure to blood/body fluids such as urinary catheter of intravenous device insertion - gloves are not a substitute for hand hygiene.
+The choice of hand hygiene method may be influenced by patient specific conditions such as caring for patients who have or are suspected of having Clostridium difficile, norovirus or other infections where alcohol gel is not recommended - always undertake a risk assessment before making the decision to wear gloves.
+Do not routinely wear gloves 'just in case' and aways consider the risk of exposure to you as the wearer of blood/body fluids, transmission of infection or chemicals - carry out hand hygiene before putting gloves on, for example, when about to perform an aseptic procedure where there is possible exposure to blood/body fluids such as urinary catheter of intravenous device insertion - gloves are not a substitute for hand hygiene.
 When gloves are worn, hand hygiene must be performed after the gloves are removed, in line with the indications for hand hygiene (see table 4) - staff should be reminded to change gloves between multiple patients where contact precautions are in place (eg in an isolation ward or caring for a group of patients), and to perform hand hygiene each time gloves are removed.
-Failure to do so places patients at risk from potentially harmful microorganisms and infection - health care workers must perform hand hygiene when an indication (see table 4) occurs while they are caring for the same patient and are already wearing gloves.
+Failure to do so places patients at risk from potentially harmful micro-organisms and infection - health care workers must perform hand hygiene when an indication (see table 4) occurs while they are caring for the same patient and are already wearing gloves.
 For example, before undertaking another task such as moving from emptying a urinary catheter bag to performing mouth care.
-Under such circumstances gloves should be removed between tasks because blood/ body fluid exposure risk has occurred.
+Under such circumstances gloves should be removed between tasks because blood/body fluid exposure risk has occurred.
 After hand hygiene new gloves should be worn as appropriate for the next task - hand hygiene should never be performed while wearing gloves.